 Let’s look at each one in more detail.

 Almost all kinds of squirrels are eaten by an aerial predator.
-Eastern gray squirrels are prone to attacks by red-tailed hawks.
-Fox squirrels are also vulnerable to attacks from hawks and owls.
+Eastern gray squirrels are prone to attacks by red-tailed hawks (source).
+Fox squirrels are also vulnerable to attacks from hawks and sometimes owls.
 In the case of red squirrels, they are preyed upon by Cooper’s hawks, bald eagles, northern goshawks, great horned owls, great grey owls, American kestrels, northern harriers, red-shouldered hawks, red-tailed hawks, and sharp-shinned hawks.

-California ground squirrels are mostly targeted by red-tailed hawks and golden eagles.
-Franklin’s ground squirrels are also eaten by red-tailed hawks.
-In the case of flying squirrels, southern and northern flying squirrels are targeted by owls and hawks.
 Rock squirrels are eaten by golden eagles and arctic ground squirrels are eaten by northern goshawks, Harlan’s hawks, red-tailed hawks, great horned owls, common ravens, snow owls, long-tailed jaegers, short-eared owls, golden eagles, northern harriers, gyrfalcons, peregrine falcons, and rough-legged hawks.

 Here’s a video of a squirrel getting attacked by two red-tailed hawks: